 \section{Introduction.}

-This paper is devoted to characterizing pressure gaps for nonuniformly hyperbolic dynamical systems arising from geometry.
-The absence of the pressures gap is one of the unique features in nonuniformly hyperbolic dynamical systems.
-Loosely speaking, the pressure gap can be interpreted as, from the view of a potential, the ``magnitude'' of ``nonuniform hyperbolicity'' gauged by the topological pressure is small.
-It has been shown that having the pressure gap is essential for a potential and its equilibrium states to possess ergodic properties as in uniform hyperbolic systems, including uniqueness, equidistribution, and the Bernoulli property.
+This paper is dedicated to characterizing pressure gaps in nonuniformly hyperbolic dynamical systems originating from geometric contexts.
+Broadly speaking, pressure gaps can be interpreted as indicating that the ``magnitude'' of ``nonuniform hyperbolicity'', as measured by the topological pressure from the perspective of a potential, is small.
+It has been demonstrated that the presence of a pressure gap is crucial for a potential and its equilibrium states to exhibit ergodic properties similar to those in uniformly hyperbolic systems, including uniqueness, equidistribution, and the Bernoulli property.

-Some initial works on pressure gaps were introduced by Burns, Climenhaga, Fisher and Thompson in \cite{burns2018unique} (see Historical remarks in this section).
-Nevertheless, the characterization of pressure gaps is still far from complete.
-The current paper plans to investigate the pressure gap in natural and concrete geometric contexts.
+The work of Burns, Climenhaga, Fisher, and Thompson \cite{burns2018unique} is one of the pioneering studies on pressure gaps in a geometric setting (see the historical remarks in this section).
+However, the characterization of pressure gaps remains incomplete.
+This paper aims to further investigate pressure gaps within natural and concrete geometric contexts.